Overview

 🧳 Tips

-Trà Sư is one of the few Mekong Delta natural sites where the experience genuinely matches the photography - the flooded forest is as green and mirror-flat in person as in the images that circulate online, provided mày visit during the right season.
-Outside flood season the water level drops, the reflection disappears, and the forest becomes a drier cajuput woodland that is pleasant but lacks the visual drama.
-Châu Đốc is the natural base for the area - a river town with Cham Muslim communities, floating fish farms, and the sacred Bà Chúa Xứ temple on Sam Mountain - and Trà Sư fits into a broader An Giang itinerary rather than requiring a standalone trip.
+Trà Sư is one of the Mekong Delta's most visually distinctive natural sites and genuinely matches its photographs during flood season - the flooded cajuput forest is as green and mirror-flat in person as in the images online, provided the visit falls between September and November.
+Outside flood season the water drops, the reflection disappears, and the forest becomes drier cajuput woodland that is pleasant but lacks the visual drama.
+Châu Đốc makes the natural base - a river town with Cham Muslim communities, floating fish farms, and Bà Chúa Xứ temple on Sam Mountain - and Trà Sư fits naturally into a broader An Giang day rather than requiring a standalone trip.

 Insider Tips